stackedflows/Machine-Learning/README.md

     m_perceptron.py

-...
-In development ...

-It will be a very generalised, far more powerful, version of the SLP previously developed.
+It is a very generalised, version of the SLP previously developed, capable of constructing as many hidden layers as needed and training the newtork on as many inputs and target values as wanted.

 # Convolutional Neural Net : MNIST with Pytorch